smile2014/ng2-dynamic-forms/README.md

   - [ ] File ( Upload functionality, maybe? )
   - [ ] Buttons
   - [ ] Error Messages
+    - Error messages are only working for textbox component

 ( If missing any please let me know )